 These three courageous, loving Brussels Griffons provided wonderful, empathetic responses to Diana's clients.
 It is important to acknowledge their accomplishments because they created a special, nurturing, safe place for her clients to work.
 Diana loved them dearly, and so did her clients.

 Diana now has two black Brussels Griffons that are a year old named Jet and Jade.
 They fill the house with joy and laughter.
 They wreak havoc with wrestling matches that result in breakage of knick knacks and art projects, like two small tornadoes.
 They had no socialization skills, no names, didn't know what toys were for, and were extremely afraid when she got them at the age of six months.
-Currently, they are working with Carmen Williams, a trainer to improve their skills and overcome their fears.
-They recently graduated from Puppy Manners class, are mastering their fears and playing with toys.
+Currently they are walking on the boardwalk in the town of La Conner, Wash. and are doing well greeting people and other dogs.